 About

-I am an enthusiastic political scientist and (wannabe) data scientist with a great passion for teaching and a strong background in quantitative and qualitative research methods.
-Throughout my academic journey, I have enjoyed working at diverse institutions in Brazil and the UK, including the University of Brasilia, the Federal University of Rio de Janeiro, the Federal University of Sao Carlos, Queen Mary University, and Aston University.
-I believe in alternative teaching methods and a more equalitarian education system to foster critical thinking and autonomy.
+I am an enthusiastic political scientist and aspiring data scientist with a passion for teaching and a strong background in both quantitative and qualitative research methods.
+Throughout my academic career, I have had the opportunity to work at a range of institutions in Brazil and the United Kingdom, including the University of Brasília, the Federal University of Rio de Janeiro, the Federal University of São Carlos, Queen Mary University of London, Aston University, and Newcastle University.
+I am committed to innovative teaching practices and to fostering a more equitable education system that encourages critical thinking, creativity, and student autonomy.

-Beyond academia, I held several managerial positions at the Ministry of Culture of Brazil, becoming a strong advocate for evidence-based policies (although ideologies and politics are inevitable).
-I worked at the Department of Intellectual Rights and was responsible for international negotiations and monitoring Collective Management Organisations.
-In addition to providing technical advice to the Ministry of Foreign Affairs, I joined bilateral negotiations directly.
-I also organised multilateral events, including a meeting for Portuguese-speaking countries in collaboration with the World Intellectual Property Organisation (WIPO).
-I am passionate about music and literature and have extensive experience working with creative industries.
+Beyond academia, I held several managerial positions at Brazil’s Ministry of Culture, where I became a strong advocate for evidence-informed policymaking, while recognising that politics and ideology inevitably shape public decisions.
+I worked in the Department of Intellectual Rights, overseeing international negotiations and the monitoring of Collective Management Organisations.
+In addition to providing technical advice to the Ministry of Foreign Affairs, I participated directly in bilateral negotiations and coordinated multilateral events, including a meeting of Portuguese-speaking countries organised in partnership with the World Intellectual Property Organisation (WIPO).
+My longstanding interests in music and literature have also given me extensive experience working with the creative and cultural sectors.

 A combination of data-driven and theory-driven approaches